 When you’re at university, you’ll have a mix of lectures, seminars, one-to-one tutorials, practical skills sessions and workshops.
 In taught sessions, you’ll learn about a variety of strategies to challenge and engage learners, discussing ideas with your peers to help you learn.

-Over the course of this three-year degree, you’ll spend 120 days on placements – it’s where you’ll develop your practical skills as a teacher.
+Over the course of this three-year degree, you’ll spend a minimum of 120 days on placements – it’s where you’ll develop your practical skills as a teacher.

-You’ll spend time in a variety of mainstream primary schools and you’ll usually have two weeks in a SEN setting too, because we think it’s important in your development as a teacher.
+You’ll spend time in a variety of mainstream primary schools and possibly an SEN setting too, because we think it’s important in your development as a teacher to get a broad range of experiences.

 We know that going on a placement for the first time can be daunting.
-So, in your first year you’ll go on your placement with two other students from your course.
-The three of you will plan lessons together, teach in the same class, and observe each other.
+So, in your first year we try to allocate your placement with other students from your course depending on the location of the school.
+Together, you’ll plan lessons, teach in the same class, and observe each other.
 It’s a great way to develop your skills – and it builds your confidence for your individual placements in Year 3.

 Read more about this year of study